 The content in this posting was created and provided solely by the Tampa Bay Rays.

-Meg is the managing editor of FanGraphs and the co-co-host of Effectively Wild.
+Meg is the managing editor of FanGraphs and the co-host of Effectively Wild.
 Prior to joining FanGraphs, her work appeared at Baseball Prospectus, Lookout Landing, and Just A Bit Outside.
+You can follow her on twitter @megrowler.

 And if the Rays win the World Series while employing you, you might or might not have to record a Fangraphs podcast naked.